-As discussed in Note 7 to the consolidated financial statements, as at 31 December 2021, the Group had net hire purchase receivables of Baht 5,202 million (accounting for 92% of total assets) and allowances for expected credit losses amounting to Baht 808 million, which are amounts material to the financial statements.
+As discussed in Note 7 to the consolidated financial statements, as at 31 December 2022, the Group had net hire purchase receivables of Baht 5,675 million (accounting for 93% of total assets) and allowances for expected credit losses amounting to Baht 872 million, which are amounts material to the financial statements.
 In addition, the basis to be used for calculation of the allowance for expected credit losses requires management to use significant judgements and estimates in developing expected credit losses models in compliance with Thai Financial Reporting Standards.
-The areas of significant management judgement include calculating allowance for expected credit losses, the selection of the future economic variables to be incorporated in the models and the management overlay used to adjust of the allowance for expected credit losses of the model.
+The areas of significant management judgement include calculating allowance for expected credit losses, and the management overlay used to adjust of the allowance for expected credit losses due to the limitations of the model.